webplatform/docs/tutorials/css_animations/index.md

 To understand how animations work, start with a simple example of a pulsing icon, which may be used in a mobile interface to indicate what part of an application is selected.
-The animation continuously shrinks and grows the icon as it dims and brightens it:
+The animation continuously shrinks and grows one of the icons as it dims and brightens it.

 [[Image:anim_pulse.png]]